logos000/vits/README.md

 # vits_qbot
-a sight modification to the project by theLazy dalao to suit the vits local
+a sight modification to the project by theLazy dalao to suit the gpt-vits local